 Among the side effects of some of these drugs include headaches, dizziness, nausea, confusion, ulcers, nightmares, blurred vision, fatigue, liver damage, muscle pain, rashes, muscle cramping, hallucinations, blood sugar issues, gout, impotence, male breast enlargement, menstrual problems, allergic reactions, diarrhea, sexual dysfunction and many others.

-Exercise comes with only one side effect: Fatigue.
-But this is accompanied by the rush of endorphins – compounds that render a natural “high,” along with a flurry of beneficial effects to the nervous system, brain, heart, liver and lungs.
+Exercise comes with one major side effect: Fatigue.
+But this is accompanied by the rush of our body’s own cannabinoids – compounds that render a natural “high,” along with a flurry of beneficial effects to the nervous system, brain, heart, liver and lungs.

 One of the shortcomings of this study was the fact that all forms of exercise were lumped together into the exercise category.

-One form of exercise that is getting increasing attention for its ability to effect cardiovascular conditions is called “high intensity” or “dynamic” exercise.
-This is when the exercise increases in intensity for a shorter period, in contrast with more prolonged exercise.
+One form of exercise that is getting increasing attention for its ability to effect cardiovascular conditions is called high intensity interval training or dynamic exercise.
+This is when the exercise increases in intensity for shorter periods, in contrast with more prolonged exercise.
 Multiple studies have found that the shorter, high-intensity exercise routines outperform prolonged “endurance” exercise in preventing heart disease.

 In a University of California-Davis study, higher-intensity exercise produced higher levels of P450 metabolites – which help render flexibility to the blood vessel walls.